crate/crate/docs/sql/statements/copy-from.rst

 scheme.

 By default, every node will attempt to import every file.
-If the file is accessible on multiple nodes, you can set the `shared`_ option to true in order to avoid importing duplicates.
+If the file is accessible on multiple nodes, you can set the :ref:`shared <sql-copy-from-shared>` option to true in order to avoid importing duplicates.

 Use :ref:`sql-copy-from-return-summary` to get information about what actions were performed on each node.